Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 The American Standard Code for Information Interchange (ASCII) was invented in 1963, and after some development settled down in 1984 as standard X3.4 of American National Standards Institute (ANSI).
 It represents the 95 codes for the printable characters (A-Z, a-z, 0-9, and punctuation) of the unaccented Latin alphabet, plus 33 internal ‘control characters’ originally intended for the control of computers, programs, and external devices like printers, screens, disks, modems, etc.

 Although the TEX and LATEX file formats can easily be used with many other encoding systems (see the discussion of the inputenc package in § 1.9 above), their markup is based on ASCII.
-It is therefore important that you know where to find all 95 of the printable characters, as some of them are not often used in other text-formatting systems.
+It is therefore important that you know where to find all 95 of the printable ASCII characters, as some of them are not often used in other text-formatting systems.
 The printable characters are: